vabbb/no-sleep/README.md

 `flowt` data structure, in Go:

     type flowt struct {
-        src_ip      string
-        dst_ip      string
+        srcIP, dstIP     string
-        src_port    uint16
-        dst_port    uint16
+        srcPort, dstPort uint16
         time             int64 // as is returned by time.Now().UnixNano()
-                                // measured in nanoseconds
-        last_seen   int64       // in nanoseconds
+        lastSeen         int64 // also in nanoseconds
-        has_flag    bool        // regex find for flag{...} pattern favourite   bool        // defaults to false, can only be
+        hasFlag          bool  // regex find for flag{...} pattern favourite        bool  // defaults to false, can only be
         // changed from the front-end
-        data_flow   []data_flowt    // custom type
+        dataFlow []dataFlowt // custom type
     }

 With `data_flowt` being like this:

-    type data_flowt struct {
+    type dataFlowt struct {
         from string
         // some redundancy for faster processing
         data string // printable representation of the data hex  []byte // hex representation of the data time int64  // as is returned by time.Now().UnixNano() }